danyaberezun/replacewith/README.md

 ```

 First, it's more clear than the current syntax.
 Second, I assume if it is possible to make a scope a part of AST (PSI) then the previous point will be supported ``for free''.

+# Related work

+One can think of `ReplaceWith` inspection as a lightweight incremental way to evolve APIs.
+It is less expressive and powerful than a full-fledged migration tool.
+Thus, any comparison with such tools has no sense at all.
+Thus, one can either implement a complete migration tool or emulate `ReplaceWith` functionality with a set of custom IDE inspections.
+Both approaches are much more difficult and error-prone.

+In $\texttt{Rider}$ similar to `ReplaceWith` functionality can be implemented with `[CodeTemplate]` attribute: (c) </br>
+*As the API author, you need to mark the obsolete type or member with the [CodeTemplate] attribute from JetBrains.Annotations where you can specify a search pattern to match the old API and a replacement pattern for it.*
+Theoretically, the approach seems to be more powerful but at the same time more complex, less transparent, and not too far from custom inspection implementation.